Frequently Asked Questions About Victoria Woodhull

 whereabouts prior to 1869, as the family moved around, and not all

 of them moved together.
-The most stable period was from around the
+The most stable period (in terms of moving) was from around the

 time Victoria was born until she was about 12.
-The Claflins lived in
+The Claflin family lived in Homer from 1838-1850 or later.
+Despite what the biographers say, the Claflins lived in

-Homer until Buck Claflin's mill burned down.
-Then they moved
+Homer for several years after Buck Claflin's mill burned down.
+Later they moved

 to Mt.
 Gilead, Oh, where Victoria's sister Margaret Ann Miles was